14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Ghibli Museum gives the perfect anime vibes.
 Notice Totoro at the counter on the bottom left

-The highlight of my Tokyo trip was the Ghibli Museum, and I’m not an anime fan or anything.
+The highlight of my trip and absolute top thing to do in Tokyo is the Ghibli Museum, and I’m not even an anime fan.
 The Ghibli Museum is a must for die-hard anime fans and the curious alike, a dive into the enchanting world of Studio Ghibli.
 It's like stepping into a Miyazaki film—whimsical, unexpected, and utterly captivating.

 Imagine every nook and cranny, from the stained-glass windows to the cute ticket, snipped from a real piece of Ghibli film history.
 I had to laugh at the human-sized Totoro inside the ticket counter.
 I can’t lie, he looks a little creepy standing there with a straight face while everyone else is smiling ear to ear.